thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 - What is something that performs badly?
 - What do the target audience complain about or criticise?

-For example: "Long waiting times", "lack of persoanlity", "Users complain about lost items" are all weaknesses.
+For example: "Long waiting times", "lack of personality", "Users complain about lost items" are all weaknesses.

 ### Opportunities